evanca/quick-portfolio/index.md

 [Wildlife Photography](https://www.instagram.com/allthingswild.photos/)
 <img src="images/PhotoMap.png?raw=true"/>
 I love to travel and take wildlife and landscape photos.
 This is a map of some of my favorite photos that I've taken.
-Click the link to see more photos on my Instagram.
+Click the link to see more photos!

 ---
 [Baltimore Stewardship Mapping Project](https://www.nrs.fs.fed.us/stew-map/baltimore/)